-Breandán judges at the World Beer Awards and apart from regular blogging on Belgian Smaak, writes on the subject of Belgian beer for Belgian Beer and Food magazine, Good Beer Hunting, Brew Your Own Magazine, Ferment magazine, Beoir magazine, and the online Visit Flanders project, ‘A Year in Beer’.
-A member of Beoir, and Zythos (BLES), he has previously worked as a university coordinator and a qualified lawyer.
+Breandán judges at the World Beer Awards and apart from regular blogging on Belgian Smaak, writes on the subject of Belgian beer for Belgian Beer and Food magazine, Good Beer Hunting, Brew Your Own Magazine, Ferment magazine and Beoir magazine.
+He has previously worked as a university coordinator and a qualified lawyer.

 Breandán is Co-Founder and Brewer at Siphon Brewing, a microbrewery on the grounds of a four-generation-old family restaurant in Damme.

 Inspired by the culinary abilities of her mother, Elisa turned her hand to making and tasting Belgian chocolate from an early age.